 “The finest work to date is, without question, El Sonido Nuevo.
 Vocal music is jettisoned, thus revealing, once and for all, the depth of Palmieri’s instrumental resources.
 Every single track of this LP is epochal.
 The clatter set up by (Barry) Rogers in “Los Jibaros,” for example, is extremely artistic and “Ritmo Uni” is the most finished document of the trombone dimension in Sonido Nuevo that has yet been heard.
 Palmieri fulfills the promise of his “Azucar” (Sugar For You) experiment in a variety of tracks, inventing new ostinatos and melodic fragments and counter ostinatos and single-note accents, becoming a virtual pianistic kaleidoscope.”
 Robert Farris Thompson

-If awards were given or the most misleading cover-art, Cal Tjader and Eddie Palmieri’s El Sonido Nuevo would rank high on the list.
-If the unsuspecting buyer didn’t know better, they might believe the men on the cover are college professors taking a break between classes (nothing could be further from the truth).
-In the end, we will never know why Verve Records made such an odd choice, but there is no question that fifty years after its creation, El Sonido Nuevo sounds as fresh today as it did then.
+If awards were handed out for the most misleading cover-art, Cal Tjader and Eddie Palmieri’s El Sonido Nuevo would take the cake.
+In fact, if the unsuspecting buyer didn’t know any better, they might be led to believe the two men on the cover are professors taking a break between classes.
+In the end, we will never know why Verve Records made such an odd choice, but there is no question that fifty years after its creation, El Sonido Nuevo sounds as fresh and hip as the year it was released.
 Much like the cover, the story of the making of El Sonido Nuevo contains misconceptions and a revelation.

 In 1965, Cal Tjader visited New York.
 While there, he saw Eddie Palmieri and Conjunto La Perfecta perform at The Cheetah.
 Impressed with the group’s musicianship, swing, and high energy, he introduced himself and proposed the idea of joining forces.
 “At first, I thought he wanted to record with me,” said Palmieri, “but Cal made it clear he wanted to record with me and my band.”

-The invitation led an exchange of an artist’s agreement between Morris Levy of Tico Records (Palmieri’s record label, which later became Roulette Records) and Creed Taylor of MGM Verve Records (Tjader’s record label).
+The invitation led to an exchange of an artist’s agreement between Morris Levy of Tico Records (Palmieri’s record label, which became Roulette Records) and Creed Taylor of MGM Verve Records (Tjader’s record label).
 Also, it resulted in two classic recordings – El Sonido Nuevo and Bamboleate) required listening for anyone who is remotely interested in the roots of Latin music and Latin jazz.